Meet the team

 You can follow her on Twitter at @alicetg

-Mel is a Public Engagement Officer at the Wellcome/EPSRC Centre for Medical Engineering.
+Mel is a Public and Patient Engagement Coordinator at the Wellcome/EPSRC Centre for Medical Engineering.
 She facilitates researchers to deliver public activities by hosting training, leading on the CME grant scheme and overseeing the School of Biomedical Engineering & Imaging Science (BMEIS) patient and public involvement (PPI) group.
 She is dedicated to engaging relevant public groups, to whom the research matters most.

 Mel completed a PhD and worked as a researcher at University College London (UCL) in nanotechnology and cancer medicine.
 Frustrated and amused by misconceptions surrounding her academic work, she developed a passion for engaging public groups in research, working with the Royal Society, Science Museum London, Green Man festival, Wellcome Trust, Francis Crick Institute and others, to deliver events and open up conversations around science with a variety of audiences.